Zona Arqueológica Dainzú

 +52 951 568 0316

 Dainzu Archaeological SiteThis small archaeological site is situated on a hillside about 12 miles east of Oaxaca city.
-The name "Dainzú" means "hill of the organ cactus" in Zapotec, although that is most certainly not the original name.
-The site was occupied in very early times, but its apogee was roughly at the same time as Monte Alban (200 B.C. to 350 A.D.).
+The name "Dainzú" means "hill of the organ cactus" in Zapotec, although that most certainly was not the original name.
+The site was occupied in very early times, but its apogee was roughly at the same time as Monte Alban (200 B.C.E. to 350 C.E.).
 It was excavated in 1965 by Mexican archaeologist Ignacio Bernal.